arunupadhyay1/BridgeLabz-2113100005/README.md

 Develop a School with Students and Courses (Association/Aggregation).
 Simulate a Hospital with Doctors and Patients (Association).
 Object Diagrams capture class instances and their relationships

+#08-02-2025

+Read about the concept of
+- Encapsulation
+- Polymorphism
+- Interface
+- Abstract Classes
+  Solved the given eight problems on Encapsulation, Polymorphism, Interface and Abstract Class and submitted the assignment on 10-02-2025.